Updated: 23 October, 2020

 Study material of the Australian citizenship test

-The official government resource book for the Australian citizenship test is called Australian Citizenship: Our Common Bond.
-You only need to memorize the testable section of this resource book to prepare for you test.
+The official government test resource booklet for the Australian citizenship test is called Australian Citizenship: Our Common Bond.
+You only need to memorise the testable section of this resource book to prepare for you test.

 The testable section is:

 Part 2 – Australia’s democratic beliefs, rights and liberties

 Part 3 – Government and the law in Australia